FantomeKill/FantomeKill/README.md

 Hi 👋 My name is Tristan aka Toxo
 ================================================

-🇨🇦 A French Canadian Software Engineering student
+🇨🇦 A French-Canadian Software Engineering student
 -----------------------------------

 ### About Me